 CHALLENGES Macau is experiencing a steady but uneven economic recovery to pre-pandemic levels which puts its existing imbalances into greater relief.
 Whilst GDP growth for the year is projected to be 10% and tourism centred around the integrated resorts register strong increases in both visitor numbers and revenue, the rest of the economy, composed of small and medium businesses, has been doing less well.
 The excursions of residents who take advantage of much cheaper goods and services in mainland China has continued apace, as the non-performing loan ratio, mainly due to SMEs, reached above 5% in September.
 The official unemployment rate has fallen below 2%, but the regime for granting residency rights to skilled workers and professionals from outside remains tight, say in comparison to Hong Kong.
-The over reliance on tourism remains the key structural challenge amidst increasing uncertainty in the regional and global geopolitical and business environment.
+The overreliance on tourism remains the structural challenge amidst increasing uncertainty in the regional and global geopolitical and business environment.
 OPPORTUNITIES At the urging and with the support of the central government, the Macau government published a four-year plan (2024-2028) to diversify the economy with its "1+4" strategy.
 The "1" for broadening the offer of tourism beyond short-stays in gamingcentred resorts, the "4" for Big Health, Modern Finance, High Technologies, and Conventions and Exhibitions of Culture and Sports.
-The election of Mr. Sam Hou Fai to the role of the Chief Executive indicates an intention to speed up the implementation of the "1+4" strategy.
+The election of Mr. Sam Hou Fai to the role of the Chief Executive indicates intention to speed up the implementation of the "1+4" strategy.
 His policy programme proposes: the setting up of industrial and tech guidance funds, where the government would take an active role in mobilising investments into specific projects; stronger oversight of the non-gaming investments of the six concessionaires; streamlining of public administration and regulations on business; putting in cross-departmental drafting of laws and regulations; reviewing the talent attraction regime; speeding up urban renewal and creating a support plan to the SMEs.
 Mr. Sam's programme also calls for a greater involvement of the Macau government in the running of Henggin-the site allocated by the central government to help Macau to overcome its bottlenecks in labour and space.
 Mr. Sam's emphasis on government leadership in the diversification strategy marks a significant change from the past.
 The efficacy of this change of philosophy will be tested in the coming years.
 TRENDS IN TERMS OF EUROPEAN COMPANIES IN MACAU The opening of Airbus Helicopters China's headquarters in Hengqin is the most significant new European investment in the region so far.
 Airbus Helicopters is the world's largest helicopter manufacturer, and its China subsidiary holds just over a third of the country's civil helicopter market.
 With Macau's structural challenges being in a state of being resolved, it is reasonable to expect that the continuing development of Hengqin will be critical to the success of the diversification strategy.
 The University of Macau plans to open a new campus for medicine, tech and engineering in Hengqin in 2028.
 The scope for European businesses to take advantage of the preferential policies in Macau and Hengqin is significant.
-EBO Contact Information
+2025 MAY UPDATE Chief Executive Sam Hou Fai presented his Policy Address in April 2025, turning the key ideas in his election programme into policies.
+Legislative reform, revamping laws/regulations, broadening digitalisation and simplification of public administration procedures (incl. business licensing) etc appear to be key priorities.
+Macau is not directly affected by the US "reciprocal tariffs" as its exports to the US account for an insignificant part of its economy.